 The vast majority of cases can be defended or arguments could be advanced to negotiate a lower charge with a lesser penalty.
 If successfully defended, the costs may also be recovered from court.

 In one case, a client was facing charges and a 12-month disqualification due to overtaking across solid double white line markings in the middle of the motorway.
 The prosecution were unable to establish that the line marking was complete and visible at the time of the alleged offence.
-Our client was successfully defended by our legal team and acquitted.
+Our client was successfully defended by our dangerous driving solicitors and acquitted.

 The only difference between the basic offence of careless driving and death by careless driving, is the end result which is often out of the driver’s control.
 There is a large difference is terms of sentence in fatal cases as death by careless driving can attract up to 5 years custodial sentence.
 If the driving is careless and the driver is over the prescribed alcohol limit or under the influence of drugs, this can increase to 14 years.